araknadash/Using-DDPG-and-HER-with-demos/README.md

 ## Generating demonstrations
 The first step is to generate the demonstration dataset.
 This can be done in two ways, either by using a VR system to manipulate the arm using physical VR trackers or the simpler way is to write a script to carry out the respective task.
 Now some tasks can be complex and thus it would be difficult to write a hardcoded script for that task (eg. Fetch Push), but here our focus is on providing an algorithm that helps the agent to learn from demonstrations, and not on the demonstration generation paradigm itself.
 Thus the data collection part is left to the reader's choice.

-I have provide a script for the Fetch Pick and Place task, to generate demonstrations for the Pick and Place task execute:
+I have provided a script for the Fetch Pick and Place task, to generate demonstrations for the Pick and Place task execute:
 ```bash
 python experiment/data_generation/fetch_data_generation.py
 ```